Microsoft 365 - Configure Resource Scheduling Options/Settings/Permissions

 Important: A resource owner (assigned during creation of the resource) only has permissions to access the resource mailbox.
 If the owner needs to have permissions to interact with calendar events, because they have access to the resource, they will be able to assign these permissions to themselves (and others).

 The instructions below assume that you have the necessary permissions to manage these options/settings.
-If you are unable to access the resource calendar, please contact your administrator.
+If you are unable to access the resource calendar, please contact your email domain administrator.

-- Log into Office 365 account via Outlook on the web.
+- As the resource owner, log into Office 365 account via Outlook on the web.

 - Click your name in the top right corner and select Open another mailbox from the dropdown list.